LCOGT/banzai-nres/docs/banzai_nres/classification-rv.rst

 It then cross-correlates the spectra with models from a Phoenix model grid in steps of :math:`T_{eff}`, :math:`\log g`, [Fe/H], and [:math:`\alpha' /Fe].
 Accounting for the effects of stellar rotation is a potential future development.
 The set of parameters resulting in the highest cross-correlation peak is taken as the stellar parameter estimate and the corresponding Phoenix model is used as the cross-correlation template to generate the RV measurement.

+The stellar classifications are stored in the BANZAI-NRES database.
+If the star is observed again, it will not be re-classified and the same template will be used for all RV measurements.

 The following header keywords store the stellar classification:

 - 'TEFF': Stellar effective temperature (K).